 This location in space offers a very stable thermal environment, very high observing efficiency (since the Sun, Earth and Moon are behind the instrument field of view) and a low radiation environment.
 Uninterrupted mapping of the sky takes place during the operational mission phase.

-In some regions of the sky, like Baade's window, Omega Centauri or other globular clusters, the star density exceeds with 750 000 per square degree the storage capability of the onboard processors.
-In these cases, a modified scanning law may be temporarily followed in order to increase the number of successive transits in these regions.
+In some regions of the sky, like Baade's window, Omega Centauri or other globular clusters, the star density – about 750 000 per square degree – exceeds the storage capability of the onboard processors.
+In these cases, a modified scanning law may be temporarily followed to increase the number of successive transits in these regions.